Rabindra-Basnet/Fullstack-ecommerce-sudip/README.md

 ## License

 Information about the project's license.
-It has ISC lisence.
+It has MIT lisence.